MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

     For configuration instructions, see [How to configure auto-labeling policies for SharePoint, OneDrive, and Exchange](#how-to-configure-auto-labeling-policies-for-sharepoint-onedrive-and-exchange) on this page.

     Specific to auto-labeling for SharePoint and OneDrive:
+    - Office files for Word, PowerPoint, and Excel are supported.
-    - Maximum of 25,000 automatically labeled files (Word, PowerPoint, or Excel) in your tenant per day.
+    - Maximum of 25,000 automatically labeled files in your tenant per day.
     - Maximum of 10 sites collections across all policies.
     - Maximum of 10 policies across your tenant.
     - Existing values for modified, modified by, and the date are not changed as a result of auto-labeling policies—for both simulation mode and when labels are applied.